h0mbre/h0mbre.github.io/_posts/2019-06-13-Easy_File_Sharing_Web_Server.md

 As you can probably gather, this isn't a super in-depth fuzzing script but it's a great start.
 It's going to test several HTTP methods and it's going to fuzz about 4 values.
 Other standard HTTP request fields (such as User Agent) will not be fuzzed, but we can save that for another time.

-After a round of fuzzing, the application crashes relatively closely and as you can see from the screenshot, we notice EAX has been overwritten with `C` values.
+After a round of fuzzing, the application crashes relatively quickly and as you can see from the screenshot, we notice EAX has been overwritten with `C` values.

 ![](/assets/images/CTP/efscrash1.JPG)